mbguel/mbguel.github.io/pages/about.md

 ---
 layout: page
 title: About
-description: Miguel Bautista is a Biomedical Engineering graduate from the University of California, Irvine currently looking for data science opportunities.
+description: Miguel Bautista
 ---

 Miguel Bautista is a Biomedical Engineering graduate from the University of California, Irvine currently looking for data science opportunities.

+Miguel graduated from the University of California, Irvine in 2017 in Biomedical Engineering (B.S.), and minored in Statistics.

+During his time at UC Irvine, he worked as a researcher for Professor <a href="https://faculty.sites.uci.edu/mdlee/">Michael Lee</a>, working on NBA data analysis and visualization from 2016 to 2017.

+An avid sports fan, Miguel has previously worked as a writer for UC Irvine's Campus Recreation sports program, and UC Irvine's Sports Analysis Collective organization.

+---

 ---